 Pediatric Nurse Practitioner (PNP)

 This degree specialty offers RNs advanced courses in pharmacology, pathophysiology, nursing theory, and health assessment.
-Students may learn to manage the clinical assessment and health care of children and young adults ranging from birth to age 21.
-Apart from health issues, various biopsychosocial needs of patients are addressed.
+Students learn to manage the clinical assessment and health care of children and young adults from birth to age 21.
+Apart from health issues, various biopsychosocial needs of patients are addressed through periodic checkups and developmental screenings.
 Specialized courses may include the primary care of pediatric patients.

 Family Nurse Practitioner (FNP)

-In this specialty, students can learn about the clinical management of family members throughout their life cycle, from infancy to old age.
+In this specialty, students learn about managing the health care of individuals throughout their life cycle, from infancy to old age.
 They may gain valuable knowledge of pediatric, adult, geriatric, and women’s primary health care.

 Psychiatric Mental Health Nurse Practitioner (PMHNP)

-This specialty includes coursework in contemporary psychotherapies and advanced psychopharmacology, with the objective of preparing students to provide primary care for psychiatric and mental health patients.
-Students may learn about the diagnosis and clinical management of dementia, depression, anxiety, and other psychiatric disorders.
+This specialty includes coursework in contemporary psychotherapies and advanced psychopharmacology, with the objective of preparing students to provide care for psychiatric and mental health patients.
+Students learn about the diagnosis and clinical management of dementia, depression, anxiety, and other psychiatric disorders.
+They may also develop treatment strategies for individuals dealing with substance use disorders.

 Women’s Health Nurse Practitioner (WHNP)

-Students can learn to manage the primary care of women through all stages of life, addressing specific women’s health, gynecological, and reproductive concerns.
+Students in this specialty learn to manage the primary care of women through all stages of life, addressing specific women’s health issues including gynecological and reproductive concerns.
+This concentration may also explore the interconnections between class, ethnicity, gender, and sexual orientation.

 Adult-Gerontology Nurse Practitioner (AGNP)

-Preparing to provide primary care for adult-geriatric patients, NP graduates may learn to investigate the sociological, political, and economic factors that impact aging.
+Preparing to provide care for adult-geriatric patients, NP students learn to investigate the sociological, political, and economic factors that impact aging.
 Students in this specialty may also learn about the unique challenges facing older people regarding access to health care.
+This specialization can focus on delivering either primary care or acute care to patients.

 Job Outlook and Salary